 BY Lori Ono

-If you’re coming to Sapporo for the marathon events at the 2020 Olympic Games, why not make it your base for day trips to explore Hokkaido?
+Make Sapporo your base for day trips to explore Hokkaido!
 This is the most northern of Japan’s five main islands and generally has cooler summer weather.
 Hokkaido is famous for its seafood, and farm products like vegetables and dairy, open spaces and skiing.
 It’s also the home of the indigenous Ainu people.

 These four day trips give visitors four unique tastes of Hokkaido.
 Cycle around the lavender, flower fields and sample the food of Furano to the east.
 North of Sapporo is Asahikawa and the nearby Asahiyama Zoo.
 To the south, enjoy hiking and the dramatic landscape of Jigokudani (Hell Valley) near Noboribetsu Onsen.
 Just a half hour to the west is the port city of Otaru, a town whose retro style charms visitors.
 Each trip reveals a unique aspect of Hokkaido’s land and food and lifestyle.